bundlecraft-io/bundlecraft/SECURITY.md

 ### 3. Input Tampering
 **Risk:** A compromised or unverified certificate source.
 **Controls:**
-- Explicit configuration of input paths (no remote downloads).
+- Declarative Fetch configuration for secure HTTPS/API/Vault sourcing (no implicit downloads).
+- TLS CA verification, optional TLS leaf fingerprint pinning, and optional `sha256` content pinning.
 - SHA256-based deduplication and canonicalization of all input PEMs.
 - Build fails or warns on expired or malformed certificates.
 - Manifest (`manifest.json`) includes full source list and hashes.
+ - Staging-only model: fetched artifacts are ephemeral and cleaned per run; no persistent cache.

 ### 4. Build Environment Compromise
 **Risk:** Build runs in an untrusted environment or manipulated workspace.
 **Controls:**
-- Supports fully offline build mode (no network calls).
+- Supports fully offline build mode (no network calls) and explicit fetch step with provenance recording.
 - Environment paths and temp directories explicitly defined.
 - All writes are scoped under the build root (`dist/`).